simonjwatson/Bali-MEI-demonstration/FASTQ-to-FASTA/README.md

   This will create 2 FASTQ files in the `quality-control` folder called `Bali-MEI.qc.f.fq` and `Bali-MEI.qc.r.fq`, containing the forward and reverse quality-controlled reads respectively.
 You will see that 4.25% of the reads were discarded because they failed quality-control, leaving us with 300993 read pairs.

   Now we want to map these reads against a reference to assemble a genome.
+To do this, we're going to use a program called SMALT (http://www.sanger.ac.uk/science/tools/smalt-0).